More time together

 No Labels Co-Founder Lisa Borders was on The Jerry Doyle Show to discuss problem solving.
 "We are bringing pragmatic solutions to the table, organizing citizens and providing a safe space to talk about solutions," she says.
 You can listen to the entire interview here: No Labels: Co-Founder Lisa Borders on Talk Radio Network

-In today's Problem-Solver's Daily, we discuss long-term unemployment.
+In today's Problem-Solver's Daily, we discuss economic opportunity in America.